 Sample data#

-movement includes some sample data files that you can use to try out the package.
-These files contain predicted pose tracks from various supported formats.
+movement includes some sample data files that you can use to try the package out.
+These files contain pose and bounding boxes’ tracks from various supported formats.

 You can list the available sample data files using: